rhit-netsos/netsec-public/docs/concepts/nftables.md

    that service is running and reachable.

-   _Hint_: Your containers can reach the Internet, so if you need some tools, feel free to install those using `apt update && apt instal -y <tool package name>`.
+   _Hint_: Your containers can reach the Internet, so if you need some tools, feel free to install those using `sudo apt update && suod apt instal -y
+   <tool package name>`.

 # Step 2: Adding firewall rules